Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: Theoretical Analysis

 \begin{proposition}[Affine Adversarial Model] Under the affine adversarial model, Assumption~4 holds if

 \end{proposition}

 Proposition~\ref{prop:affine_adversarial} suggests that if $c_0$ is chosen sufficiently small and the distribution $\mu$ has support of magnitude $O(1)$, then the outlier ratio must be bounded by $O(1/\sqrt{d})$.
-This bound is comparable to the term $\frac{1}{\cos(\theta_0)} \sqrt{d} \, \kappa_1(\calX_{\mathrm{in}})$ in Proposition~\ref{prop:adv_assump}.
-The second condition in Proposition~\ref{prop:adv_assump} corresponds to the first inequality in~\eqref{eq:Singlobal}, which we do not analyze here, since our analysis assumes $c_0$ is sufficiently small.
+This is better than the linear case, where the outlier ratio is bounded by $O(1/d)$, because the analysis of the affine case does not use the extra Assumption \ref{assump:global2}; instead, we assume that the initialization is sufficiently good, specifically by requiring that $c_0$ is small enough.